tomomilove/tomomilove.github.io/blog.md

 When you click the "Blog" button at the top, you now have the option to select which month's blog to view!

+This functionality was made possible using the programming language [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
+It's the first instance of JavaScript on this site.

+Did you know that there are typically three programming languages involved on any given web page?

+1. *HTML* is a programming language that defines the _structure and content_ of the page.
+You decided where to place various elements (title at the top, footer at the bottom, etc).
+You also write the text of of the page in HTML, and place content within it, such as images.

+2. *CSS* is a programming language that defines the _styling_ of the page.
+In CSS, you set the colors, the fonts, and how big or small elements are allowed to be.

+3. *JavaScript* is a programming language that handles _action logic_ of the page.
+You can write code that causes the page to change if a user clicks a button, moves their mouse, or types something in.

 # 5 August
 ## Automatic lights
 My automatic light in the bathroom is really the worst.
 It always turns on when I don't want it (like when I need to use the bathroom in the middle of the night and don't want to see bright light), and it always turns off when I don't want it (like when I'm standing still in the shower).